RedHat-UX/red-hat-design-system/elements/rh-switch/docs/20-guidelines.md

 ## Best practices

-### No text labels
+### No status messages

-To avoid confusion as to what a Switch will do, always include some kind of text label.
+To avoid confusion as to what a Switch will do, always include some kind of status message.

 <div class="best-practices-grid">
     <div>